 Simple Tips To Improve Your Handwriting

 Ballpoint pens are banned at Ink Factory.
 Why?
 They create extremely thin, faint lines, and require more pressure on the page than a marker.
 When you’re writing for long periods of time, as fast as possible, you want a pen that’s going to give you the least amount of friction.
 That means a softer tip with more ink.
-If you read our post What Are The Best Markers For Graphic Recording? you’ll know we recommend a Paper Mate Flair pen for writing on a small scale.
+We recommend a Paper Mate Flair pen for writing on a small scale.
 Flairs can create various thicknesses depending on the amount of pressure you apply to them, and they create a nice visible black line.

 If you browse through our graphic recordings, you’ll notice that 90% of the time we write in all capitals.
 That’s because capital letters are all the same height, which gives a cleaner and more legible look.

-The trick to keeping your text legible is correct spacing, between each letter, each word, and each line of text.
-Writing slow and steady will help you keep your spacing consistent.
+Proper spacing is crucial to keeping your text legible.
+Spacing between each letter, each word, and each line of text keeps letters from running together.
+Writing slow and steady will help keep spacing consistent.

 Use your pinky

 If you’re writing standing up (like on a whiteboard), rest the pinky of your dominant hand against the wall.
 This steadies your hand and prevents you from smudging what you have written.

 Are you ready to improve your handwriting?

 Download our worksheet to complete the following easy exercises to improve your handwriting.
 You can print the worksheet out or load it into your favorite drawing program.
 Like any skill, having “good” handwriting takes practice.
 Complete these easy exercises to improve your handwriting and achieve perfect penmanship.

 Using our alphabet in the worksheet as a reference, draw each letter, both skinny and thick versions.
 Pay attention to the angles and curves of each letter.
 Go as slowly as you need to create the best version of the letter you can.